elizerdim/results-summary-component/README.md

 }
 ```

+- Finally, I learned more about how exactly .gitignore file works after trying to make sense of it and hide the unnecessary files at the end of the project.

 ### Continued development

 I want to learn more about variable fonts and their animation possibilities.
 I also want to use CSS masking and get more practice with gradients in future projects.